Antonio Di Gaudio: Career

 Born in Palermo, Di Gaudio made his senior debut with Virtus Castelfranco in Serie D. After netting ten times in the 2009–10 season, he joined Carpi.

 On 24 August 2013, Di Gaudio made his Serie B debut, starting in a 0–1 loss at Ternana; he scored his first goal on 30 November, his side's last of a 2–4 loss at Pescara.

 On 23 January 2019, he joined Hellas Verona on loan with an obligation to buy.

 On 31 January 2020, he was loaned to Spezia.

-On 1 February 2021 he moved to Chievo on a 6-month contract with an extension option.
+On 1 February 2021, he moved to Chievo on a 6-month contract with an extension option.

 On 31 August 2021 he signed a two-year contract with Avellino.

+After a year without a club, Di Gaudio moved back to his hometown and signed for Eccellenza Sicily amateur club Athletic Club Palermo on 21 September 2024.